hkothari1/JS-Music-Player/README.md

 # How to Install and Run Project

 1. Clone this repository and remember the location of the repository on your device.
-2. Ensure that you have a browser installed on your device since you need it to run the HTML file.
+2. Ensure that you have a browser such as Google Chrome installed on your device since you need it to run the HTML file.
 3. Find the cloned repository on your device and find the "index.html" file under the cloned repository folder
 4. For Windows: Right-click on the "index.html" file and select the "Open With" option and then select any listed web browser to open the html file
    For Mac: Double click on the "index.html" file and select the "Open With" option and then select any listed web browser to open the html file
-5.
+5. The music player application should open up on a tab associated with the browser you selected

+Here is a description of the implemented functionalities:

+- Play song functionality: Play the current song